 How do you get from the UK to Val Thorens by car?

-It's not a short trip from the UK to Val Thorens but it can be done in one or two days, depending on where you leave from.
+It's not a short trip from the UK to Val Thorens but it can be done in a day, depending on where you leave from.
 Most people driving from the UK to France will need to cross the English Channel from Dover to Calais, the nearest French town.
-The Calais to Val Thorens driving time is around nine hours and 45 minutes for a distance of about 930km.
+The Calais to Val Thorens driving time is around 9h45 for a distance of about 930km.
 The most direct route is via the French motorways A26, A5, A39, A31, A6 and A43.

-You can cross the Channel by the Eurotunnel or a cross-Channel ferry which takes cars from Dover to Calais in around 90 minutes.
-We recommend you book tickets in advance.
-There are also ferries from Portsmouth and Poole to Caen, Cherbourg and St. Malo in the north of France, while from Hull you can travel by ferry to Zeebrugge in Belgium and then make your way down to Val Thorens.
+You can cross to France from Folkestone to Calais by Eurotunnel in 35 minutes, or take a Channel ferry from Dover to Calais in around 90 minutes.
+We recommend you book your tickets in advance.
+There are also ferries from Portsmouth and Poole to Caen, Cherbourg and St. Malo, in the north of France, while from Hull you can travel by ferry to Zeebrugge in Belgium and then make your way down to Val Thorens.

 Coaches & long-distance buses to Val Thorens